-The main issue regarding asset protection at late stages is the potential that asset titling or transfers can be undone as fraudulent transfers or fraudulent conversions (which a court could reverse after a civil judgment is entered).
-There are very effective asset tools that do not involve any transfer or asset conversion.
+The main issue regarding asset protection at late stages is the potential that asset titling or transfers can be undone as fraudulent conveyances or fraudulent conversions (which a court could reverse after a civil judgment is entered).
+There are very effective asset tools that do not involve any fraudulent transfer or asset conversion.

-Transfers done in the face of a legal threat may withstand fraudulent transfer attack when properly planning to minimize badges of fraud.
+Transfers done in the face of a legal threat may withstand fraudulent conveyance attack when properly planning to minimize badges of fraud.
 In most cases, for example, Florida law permits the transfer of non-exempt assets to a homestead property even after a judgment is entered by a court.

-Generally speaking, it is not too late to engage in asset protection any time before a judgment creditor actually obtains an interest in your property by lien or execution.
+Generally speaking, it is not too late to engage in asset protection before a judgment creditor actually obtains an interest in your property by lien or execution.
 Asset protection tools put in place during times of legal threat may not cure legal problems and may not work as well as advanced protection planning, but even late-implemented asset protection tools put the debtor in a better position that he would be otherwise.

 Asset Protection Mistakes

 Don’t make these asset protection mistakes:

 - Not Understanding the Purpose of Asset Protection: Asset protection will not make you “judgment proof”; however, asset protection may improve your negotiating position by making it harder for judgment creditors to get your assets.

 - Believing That It Is Too Late To Protect Assets: Its never too late to improve protection.
 Late asset protection can still help as long as you don’t try to hide assets and lie under oath to your creditors.

 - Thinking Creditors are Stupid or Lazy: Don’t underestimate the skill and intelligence of your adversaries.
 Creditors and their attorneys are not stupid.
 You cannot invent asset protection schemes and believe your creditors will not understand what you did.